 provide some information for you, and then you can draw your own conclusions.

-The photograph seen above is called the Hubble
+The photograph seen above in the middle is called the Hubble

 Ultra Deep Field, taken in the spring of 2004.
 The Hubble Space Telescope

 had been updated by a NASA Shuttle mission and with the improved optics, this